A Table Full Of Joy

 How to Store Pretzel Rods?

-Once decorated, store in a air tight container or zip lock baggie.
+Once decorated, store in an air-tight container or zip lock baggie.

 Dipped pretzel rods will last at least a week if stored properly.
 The biggest time factor is the pretzel itself going stale.

-You can either spoon the melted chocolate over the pretzel rod or place the melting chocolate in a tall and narrow container (like a mason jar) and dip the pretzel in that way.
+You can either spoon the melted chocolate over the pretzel rod or place the melted chocolate in a tall and narrow container (like a mason jar) and dip the pretzel in that way.

-Make sure to check out these easy Halloween cupcakes, these fun Halloween oreos, and all these Hocus Pocus Party Ideas!
+Make sure to check out these easy Halloween Cupcakes, Halloween Spider Cookies, this Cauldron Cocktail Halloween Drink, these fun Halloween Oreos, and all these Hocus Pocus Party Ideas!

 Halloween Pretzel Rods featured image